Coffee and malt biscuit pannacotta

 Method

-- Pour the coffee into a saucepan with the ovaltine and stir until dissolved.
-Add the cream, milk, sugar, agar agar and a pinch of salt.
+- Add the Camp Chicory & Coffee Essence, Ovaltine, cream, milk, sugar, agar agar and a pinch of salt to a saucepan.
 Cover and leave to infuse for 30 minutes.

 - Grease 4 ramekins or dariole moulds with a little oil (if you’d prefer to serve the panna cotta in glasses you don’t need to grease them).